gerirgaudi/naplug/README.md

 ### Tags

-Plugins can be tagged, which is useful in cases where multiple plugins are defined in a single class.
-This may be necessary in cases where multiple implementations of tests are required.
+Plugins can be tagged, and tags *must* be unique within a class.
+Tags are used to identify a plugin, which is useful in cases where multiple plugins are defined in a single class, which may be necessary in cases where multiple implementations of tests are required.
 A plugin's tag defaults to `main` when not specified.

 Plugins can be accessed through _tag_ methods, and executed through _tag!_ methods.